gohugoio/hugo/content/en/variables/page.md

 .File
 : filesystem-related data for this content file.
 See also [File Variables].

+.Fragments
+: Fragments returns the fragments for this page.
+See [Page Fragments](#page-fragments).

 .FuzzyWordCount
 : the approximate number of words in the content.